A few basic rules apply, regardless or whether your case is Civil or Criminal in nature, and regardless of what Court has jurisdiction of your case:

 PRIOR TO THE HEARING

 You will receive notice of your hearing by either mail or hand-delivery.
 If after receiving your hearing notice you discover that you have a conflict, you should immediately request a continuance from the Court.
-This request must be requested only if you have a good legal cause for continuance, and it must be submitted to the Court in writing.
-DO NOT wait until near or on the trial date to ask for a continuance where there are no legal grounds to support it.
+Such a request may be made only if you have a good legal cause for continuance, and it must be submitted to the Court in writing.
+DO NOT wait until near or on the trial date to ask for a continuance, and do not request a continuance when there are no legal grounds to support it.
 One continuance may be granted at the Judge’s discretion.

 However, if the parties cannot resolve their differences, the case will then proceed immediately to trial.
 The cases with the fewest witnesses will be tried first because they usually take the least amount of time.